gpacersw/bball_stats/README.md

 - TDD - Did not have time to add factories and tests.
 Would be first on the list on next sprint
 - tablesorter JS is a great lib, very straight forward for pulling over all data at once.

-In summary, the short, time boxed effort made for stark design choices, however I feel the results appear to meet the requirements
+In summary, the short, time boxed effort made for stark design choices, more improvements possible